Coelogyne cristata Lindley 1821 SECTION Coelogyne Photo courtesy of Jean Claude George

 Flower Size Up to 4" [up to 10 cm]

-This species is from the western Himalayas, Eastern Himalayas, Assam, Nepal, Bhutan, Sikkim and Java in lower to upper montane forests at altitudes of 1500 to 2600 meters and is a medium sized, cool to cold growing epiphyte and occasional lithophyte with oblong, smooth, clustered to well spaced pseudobulbs carrying 2, apical, plicate, 3 to 10 nerved, narrowly lanceolate, sessile, acute, slightly undulate leaves that blooms on a terminal, pendulous, 6 to 12" [15 to 30 cm] long, few to several [3 to 10], fragrant flowered inflorescence with persistant bracts arising basally on a mature growth and occuring from mid-winter till spring.
-They have ovoid psuedobulbs well spaced on a visible rhizome with two narrowly lanceolate, flexible leaves .
-In the wild they have year round fog and mist and very bright winter and grow on mossy trees or on exposed rock outcrops.light
+Found in the western Himalayas, eastern Himalayas, Assam, Nepal, Bhutan, Sikkim and Java in lower to upper montane forests at altitudes of 1500 to 2600 meters and is a small to medium sized, cool to cold growing epiphyte and occasional lithophyte with oblong, smooth, clustered to well spaced pseudobulbs carrying 2, apical, plicate, 3 to 10 nerved, narrowly lanceolate, sessile, acute, slightly undulate leaves that blooms from mid-winter till spring on a terminal, pendulous to semi-erect, 6 to 12" [15 to 30 cm] long, racemose, 3 to 10 flowered inflorescence with persistant bracts arising basally on a mature growth and carrying fragrant banana to candy scented flowers.

 Coelogyne cristata Lindley 1821 var alba